MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Remove-MgBetaUserEvent.md

 ## SYNOPSIS
 Removes the specified event from the containing calendar.
 If the event is a meeting, deleting the event on the organizer's calendar sends a cancellation message to the meeting attendees.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgUserEvent](/powershell/module/Microsoft.Graph.Calendar/Remove-MgUserEvent?view=graph-powershell-1.0)

 ## SYNTAX